i05nagai/memorandum/language/english_speaking.md

     * it's a powerful car, but it doesn't corer well
 * find
     * find it adj to do
-        * opinions or feelings that you have
+        * used to describe opinions or feelings that you have
+        * It's a slightly educated and formal-sounding phrase that you use to emphasize that what you're describing is your personal experience, not a suggestion that you are making to the listener
         * I find it interesting to sit outside and what the differnt people walking by at lunch time
         * I find it hard to believe that you're really going to need all that lugage just for 3 days
     * Actually, I find Marriam's views far too progressionist